deargle-classes/security-analytics-assignments/_labs/lab-cloud-deploy-model.md

 ### Routes

 Your flask app should have the following routes, **all of which must return JSON**:
-- [ ] A `POST` route counts the length of a string
+- [ ] A `POST` route named `/predict`
-  - [ ] named `/predict`
   - expects a `list` of URLs
   - **Attention!** There are two data-preparation annoyances that should have been dealt with at pipeline-creation time, but alas, you have to deal with them here, in this route.
     - [ ] Your route must take care of removing **any** protocol in the url
       - e.g., it must remove things like `http://`, `https://`, `ftp://`, and more.
       - Hint: use regex
     - [ ] The pipeline expects every URL to have at least one `/` in it, after the domain.
 Ensure that it does!
       - e.g., `yeet.com` would need to be replaced with `yeet.com/`.
   - [ ] returns predictions for whether each URL is a phish, using the following format:

     ```python